Kléber (footballer, born 1983): Club career

 In July 2010, after a good season start, scoring two goals in four matches in the 2010 league for Cruzeiro, he agreed a transfer to his former club, Palmeiras, where he had played in 2008.
 He was very well received by the club that had a great affection for him.
 In Palmeiras, the fans nicknamed him "Gladiador" (Gladiator), for his strong determination and high talent on the field.

 In October 2011, he strongly criticized Palmeiras coach Luis Felipe Scolari in a television interview, saying that, "80 percent of the squad do not like him."
 He was removed from the squad right away, following friction with the coach.
 Although he was under contract with the club until 2015, the board of Palmeiras confirmed that he would never represent the club again.

-On November 2011, he signed a five-year contract with Grêmio, after Palmeiras agreed to sell the 50 percent of his playing rights.
+In November 2011, he signed a five-year contract with Grêmio, after Palmeiras agreed to sell the 50 percent of his playing rights.

 In June 2014, Grêmio loaned him to Vasco da Gama until the end of the season.

 On 2015, Kleber returned from his loaned to Grêmio, the Coach from Grêmio at the time was Luis Felipe Scolari, the same coach Klebler criticized back in 2011, and they said that Kleber was going to be negotiated.
 After more than three months not receiving his salary, Kleber "broke the contract" with Grêmio and make an agreement with the Worker Justice and Grêmio to receive about 60 payment from R$220,000.

 In June 2015, Kleber signed with Coritiba Foot Ball Club.

 On 29 June 2017, Kleber was given a 15-game ban for spitting at and striking Bahia defender Edson.